 Who do clinical psychologists work with?

-Registered clinical psychologists will have a degree in psychology plus an additional three years of postgraduate experience and university training in applying the science of psychology to clinical problems.
-Most clinical psychologists are required to have significant relevant work experience before being accepted onto a doctoral training course, and thus it takes 6-9 years to achieve full doctoral qualification, but clinical psychologists may begin practising following the completion of a Master's level practising degree in some countries.
+Clinical psychologists will have obtained at least a Masters degree in the specific training of practising clinical psychology.
+In order to be officially registered with or licensed by any regulatory body in most countries however, a doctoral degree, PhD or PsyD, specifically in clinical psychology is a basic requirement, to include at minimum a year of internship in applying the science of psychology to clinical problems.
+Most clinical psychologists are required to have significant relevant work experience before being accepted onto a doctoral training course, and thus it takes 6-9 years to achieve full doctoral qualification.
+In some countries Master's level clinical psychologists may begin practising following the completion of the Master's degree and appropriate registration as a Master's level clinical psychologist.

 What is the difference between a clinical psychologist, a psychiatrist and a therapist?

 A clinical psychologist and a psychiatrist often work in the same setting and both can give mental health dignosis.
-However, a clinical psychologist has been trained to help you think about whether a psychological therapy like cognitive behaviour therapy may help.
-Whereas a psychiatrist can help you think about whether a biological treatment such as an anti-depressant may help.
+A psychiatrist is additionally trained to select and qualified to prescribe and monitor medications where deemed appropriate.
+A clinical psychologist has been trained to carry out psychometric assessments in the course of preparing a diagnosis and to help you think about whether a psycholotherapeutic intervention, such as cognitive behaviour therapy (CBT), may help, whereas a psychiatrist can help you think about whether a biological treatment such as an anti-depressant may help.
 Clinical psychologists often work alongside psychiatrists and may refer you to one if they feel it will be helpful; and psychiatrists may refer you to a clinical psychologist if they feel this will be helpful.

-Therapists and counsellors usually specialise in providing one particular therapy.
+Therapists and counsellors typically do not have training in psychometric assessments and tyipcally specialise in providing one or two particular types of psychotherapy.
 If you know what form of therapy would most likely help your problem, you might go directly to see a therapist or a counsellor.

 How do I get to see a clinical psychologist?